Best Practices for (Time-)Series Metadata Tables

 There are very limited use cases where you wouldn't be interested in the disk space savings or the possibility of finding distinct data series quickly.
 It also didn't make sense to provide a table for ease of use, as I did in the previous episodes.

 On that quick ending note, I hope you found this installment interesting.
-If you're eager to try it out now, sign up for our 30-day free trial of Timescale, or install TimescaleDB on-prem.
+If you're eager to try it out now, create a free Timescale account or install TimescaleDB on-prem.